St Malo. A Beautiful Start to our European Road Trip

 The town is adorned with lots of restaurants, some say the highest concentration per head in Europe, but then I heard that about Lyon too so we’ll stick with the facts – there are plenty of places to eat in St Malo.

-I am afraid that I personally have not spent any length of time in the town so it is really unfair for me to tell you all about it, instead I shall refer you to St Malo Tourism website and carry on with my account of our drive to the Loire Valley.
+I am afraid I personally have not spent any length of time in the town, so it is really unfair for me to tell you my opinions right now; that will come when I am in a position to do so.
+Instead, I shall refer you to St Malo Tourism website and carry on with my account of our drive to the Loire Valley.
+I hope you enjoy.

 So today is the first real day on the road.
-Starting off with one of the shorter stretches of driving we are to encounter from St Malo to Onzain.
+Starting off with one of the shorter stretches of driving we are to encounter on our trip.
+Today takes us from St Malo to Onzain.

-Although the motorways would take about an hour and a half less we have to remember that my car is slow and steady!
-Also planning to avoid tolls so it’s the old roads for us.
+Although the motorways would take about an hour and a half less, we have to remember that my car is slow and steady!
+I am also planning to avoid tolls so it’s the old roads for us.
 That said, this is the whole point of my journey, enjoying it and making the most of it.
-I’m not going to see much if I’m on a highway!
+I’m not going to see much if I’m on a French autoroute!

-St Malo to Onzain On The Beautiful Back Roads.
+St Malo to Onzain on the Beautiful Back Roads of the Loire

 Today has been exhausting, no other way to put it.
-I am really happy to be here at Domaine de Dugny in Onzain as it is a stunning location.
-This Siblu holiday park is set in a rural location in the Loire Valley next to far reaching fields of sunflowers; couldn’t get much more stereotypical if I tried.
+I am really happy to be here at Domaine de Dugny in Onzain because it is a stunning location.
+This Siblu holiday park is set in a rural location in the Loire Valley; it’s next to far reaching fields of sunflowers and couldn’t get much more stereotypical if it tried!

-It was such a relief to get here, it took 7 hours and I managed to stick to the plan of taking minor roads without many issues.
-High points included the rise and fall of the long straight roads through beautiful countryside, a low point being the public toilet we found along the way.
+It was such a relief to get here.
+It took seven hours, and I managed to stick to the plan of taking minor roads without many issues.
+High points included the rise and fall of the long straight roads through beautiful countryside, a low point was the public toilet we found along the way.
 That’s a whole chapter of the book in itself.

 St Malo to Rennes

 Stage one of our drive today took us on a fairly easy drive south to Rennes, straight down the D137.
-Most of our fellow ferry travellers disappeared as we approached the city but I decided to drive into the centre, a decision which was made in part by the need for a toilet.
+Most of our fellow ferry travellers disappeared on the ring-road as we approached the city, but I decided to drive into the centre of town – it was a decision made in part by the need for a toilet.

-Being Sunday the town was very quiet and no, I did not find a convenience which made my next decision, to depart the town and head on south very easy.
-There is a better chance of finding a road with a layby than a town centre toilet within the next 20 minutes so we follow the autres directions signs and leave Rennes as unnoticed as we arrived.
+Being Sunday, the town was very quiet and no, I did not find a convenience.
+This made my next decision, to depart the town and head on south, very easy.
+There is a better chance of finding a road with a layby than a town centre toilet, so we followed the autres directions signs and left Rennes, just as unnoticed as we arrived.

 Rennes To Onzain

-It was an easy drive but very tiring, I think our average speed would have been around 40 mph as we slowed down for a lot of villages and towns along the way.
-I underestimated today but at least it is over and we are here in wonderful surroundings to recover for a couple of days!
-My head is pounding but we are on our way and it’s another day tomorrow.
+It was an easy drive but very tiring, I think our average speed would have been around 40 mph as we slowed down to pass through villages and towns along the way.
+I underestimated today, but at least it is over and we are here in wonderful surroundings to recover for a couple of days!
+My head is pounding, but we are on our way.